urbit/urbit.org-reloaded/main/blog/clay.md

 A logical document type is called a `++mark`.
-A mark is a symbolic pointer to a Hoon source file, in the same dome, for an engine for an engine that can validate, compare, and/or convert documents of that mark.
+A mark is a symbolic pointer to a Hoon source file, in the same dome, for an engine that can validate, compare, and/or convert documents of that mark.

 Let's go over arches and marks a little more closely...